mihael-dev/High-Density-Scatter/README.md

 **Known Limitations:**
 - The extension is tested with  ~100k data points.
 - Number formats in the measures are ignored.
 Use Tick Format in the X Axis/Y Axis configuration instead.
-- No support for colors in Maser measures and dimensions.
+- No support for colors in Master measures and dimensions.
 - No support for selections on axis and legend.
-- Printing of the high-density scatter should up to 50k points.
+- Printing of the high-density scatter should work up to 50k points.